OpenAI Signs Pentagon Deal Hours After Anthropic Ban: A Defining Moment for AI Ethics and National Security

 The Timeline: From Anthropic's Stand to OpenAI's Agreement

-Hours later, OpenAI announced its own agreement with the Pentagon.
-In an official blog post, the company stated the deal included "more guardrails than any previous agreement for classified AI deployments, including Anthropic's" and outlined three core red lines: no mass domestic surveillance, no autonomous weapons direction, and no high-stakes automated decisions like social credit systems [[OpenAI Official]].
+Hours later, OpenAI stepped in with its own Pentagon agreement.
+In an official blog post, the company emphasized that this deal included "more guardrails than any previous agreement for classified AI deployments, including Anthropic's."
+They outlined three non-negotiables: no mass domestic surveillance, no directing autonomous weapons, and no high-stakes automated decisions like social credit scoring.

 Anthropic's Red Lines vs. OpenAI's Contractual Safeguards: Substance or Semantics?